 Conference languages: Russian, English (simultaneous translation)

-The symposium is held on February 12, 2022 as a part of a public educational program of the exhibition «New Elements» and aims to bring to the forefront the current issues of new artistic practices that redefines the relationship between digital and analogue computational processes and systems.
+The symposium was held on February 12, 2022 as a part of a public educational program of the exhibition «New Elements» and aimed to bring to the forefront the current issues of new artistic practices that redefines the relationship between digital and analogue computational processes and systems.

 Martin Honzik, managing director of Ars Electronica Festival and Prix Ars Electronica (Austria)